Visas and immigration

 Changes to Immigration Rules from 12 November 2015

-The cap on below degree level courses will be reduced from 3 years to 2.
+- The time cap on below degree level courses will be reduced from 3 years to 2.

-Those who wish to apply for Tier 4 (General) leave to remain (in the UK) must have or have last been sponsored by a UK recognised body or body in receipt of public funding as an HEI, or by an overseas HEI to take a short-term study abroad programme in the UK or by an embedded college offering pathway courses - embedded colleges and pathway courses are defined in paragraph 6 of the Immigration Rules and are in summary private providers that offer courses (that are not pre-sessional courses) preparing students for study at a specific recognised body or body in receipt of public funding as an HEI.
-In theory, this means that a student who most recently studied at a university can now apply in the UK for leave to study at a publicly-funded FE college, but cannot apply in the UK to move from an FE college to a university.
-In the latter case, they will have to leave the UK in order to apply for entry clearance to return to the UK.
-This affects those who apply for leave to remain on or after 12 November.
+- Those who wish to apply for Tier 4 (General) leave to remain (in the UK) must have or have last been sponsored by a UK recognised body or body in receipt of public funding as an HEI, or by an overseas HEI to take a short-term study abroad programme in the UK or by an embedded college offering pathway courses (not including not pre-sessional courses).
+This means that a student who most recently studied at a publicly-funded FE college, cannot apply in the UK to move from an FE college to a university.
+Instead they will need to leave the UK in order to apply for entry clearance to return.

 - Rules regarding those permitted to apply to extend their visa from inside the UK have changed.
 If you have changed course, and now need to extend your visa (either to continue, or to begin a new course) you may be required to apply from outside of the UK.
 Please contact ISAO for further information.